-Yes, all Subaru vehicles manufactured after 1996 are equipped with an OBD-II (On-Board Diagnostics II) port.
-This port is used for diagnostics to retrieve vehicle information and troubleshooting issues.
-It is typically located under the dashboard on the driver’s side and It is often found near the steering column or in the area where the driver’s side door meets the dashboard when it is closed.
+All Subaru vehicles manufactured after 1996 are equipped with an OBD-II (On-Board Diagnostics II) port.
+This port is used for diagnostics to retrieve vehicle information and troubleshoot issues.
+It is typically located under the dashboard on the driver’s side and is often found near the steering column or where the side door meets the dashboard when it is closed.
 It is always recommended to check the vehicle owner’s manual for the specific location of the OBD-II port on your particular make and model of Subaru.

 What scan tool does Subaru use?